Daos21912/Daos21912.github.io/_posts/2021-07-28-build-project.md

 | 2 | 0.91 | 0.97 | 0.94 |
 | 3 | 0.95 | 0.87 | 0.91 |

 As seen in the chart above, the precision scores were good, but the recall scores could have been better.
 Overall though, I believed I had achieved the best model I could with the data presented.
+I tried a shap waterfall plot, but this didn't give me any more information than the one for my XGBoost model did.
+I did find the ROC-AUC score, thought I wasn't able to plot a curve as my classification wasn't binary.
+The score was pretty good at 0.85